What are Dental Fillings?

 Statistics About Dental fillings in Murrieta

 - Among adults aged 20-64, 91% had dental caries and 27% had untreated tooth decay.

 - About one in five adults aged 65 and over had untreated tooth decay

 Adults aged 65 and over have untreated tooth decay

-At Murrieta Dental Group and Orthodontics, we pride ourselves on our commitment to providing our patients with the highest-quality care.
+At Murrieta Dental Group, we pride ourselves on our commitment to providing our patients with the highest-quality care.
 Our team of experienced professionals use advanced, proven technologies and apply the latest techniques to ensure that your dental fillings are long-lasting and effective.
 We prioritize personalized care.
 That is why we value your concerns and address your specific needs.
 To schedule a consultation, please call at 951-677-3078.

 Expert Dental Fillings Team

 Welcome to Murrieta Dental Group, your top-rated dentist office for Dental fillings in Murrieta.
 Our experienced team of dental professionals are dedicated to providing you with the best possible care for your teeth filling needs.

 Dental fillings are crucial in the restoration of decayed, broken or damaged teeth.
 When cavities are left untreated, they can progress and lead to more severe dental problems such as tooth loss.
 Dental fillings can prevent the progression of cavities, restore the shape and function of the damaged tooth, and prevent further decay.